JayCeeKay1991/skogsraven/README.md

 - RabbitMQ Management: http://localhost:15673
 - MongoDB: http://localhost:27018

+Seed initial data for categories, products and a user with `cd backend/common && npm run seed`.
+You can then log in using the credentials: username `jay@skogsraven.com`, password: `pw`.

-To stop all services, run `docker-compose down`
+To stop all services, run `docker-compose down`.

 ### Frontend only